 McIlroy Chases Masters History as Defending Champion Leads After Round One

-Rory McIlroy is in contention to become the first player since Tiger Woods to win back-to-back Masters titles after the Northern Irishman shot a superb five-under-par 67 in the first round at Augusta National on Thursday, sharing the lead with American Sam Burns.
+Rory McIlroy is in contention to become only the fourth player in Masters history to win in consecutive years after the Northern Irishman shot a superb five-under-par 67 in the first round at Augusta National on Thursday, sharing the lead with American Sam Burns.

 McIlroy's opening round of 67 was his best at Augusta since 2011 and his second-best ever at the tournament, built on a strong back nine that included three consecutive birdies.
 His fellow Irishman Shane Lowry also made an encouraging start, finishing at two-under par after a spectacular eagle on the 13th hole, where he holed out his 99-yard approach shot.